-- We want only the cost of homeowners insurance on the FU's home.ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - A23.
-Mortgages, land contracts, deeds of trust, and home equity loans all get a YES answer here.
+A22.
+We want only the cost of homeowners insurance on the FU's home.

+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount).

+A23.
+Mortgages, land contracts, deeds of trust, and home equity loans all get a [1-YES] answer here.
 However, include only loans of money secured by the home (i.e., borrowed against its equity).
-If in doubt, collect all details and record in an F2 note.
+Do not include "reverse mortgages", in which the FU does not make payments but receives payments from the bank or lender.
+Reverse mortgages should be entered as "other income" at G44g (Head) or G63 (Wife/"Wife").
+If in doubt, collect all details and record in an [F2] NOTE.